Gender Pay Gap Report

 Gender Pay Gap legislation requires employers with 250 or more employees to publish statutory calculations every year showing the difference between the average earnings of men and women within our business.

 WTL is strongly committed to equal pay for the same or similar jobs.
-We have processes in place to ensure there is equal pay for the same or similar work and operate our business and compensation policy according to meritocratic principles.
+We have processes in place to ensure there is equal pay for the same or similar work and operate our business and compensation policy according to strictly meritocratic principles.

 Gender Balance